 Practical, scientifically sound Bachelor’s program focusing specifically on the effects of digitization for tomorrow’s working world.
 The program teaches comprehensive psychological and business administration content and competence, based on general fundamental coursework (information management, statistics, empirical research, business English and business ethics).

 The Bachelor's program in Business Psychology is six semesters long, and teaches basic psychological, business administration and methodological expertise and selected competencies in order to fulfill specialist and management duties in companies.
 The content of the different modules is coordinated, covering the areas of business psychology and adjacent fields.
 During the first phase of the program, you will learn methodological, psychological and business administration fundamentals (for instance in the areas of general psychology, general business administration, statistics, empirical research methods and business and corporate ethics).
 The main phase of the program will start in the fourth semester.
-In addition to taking some general modules, you can select from different elective modules to match your specific interests.
-You must also select one of the two focus areas of Marketing and Human Resources.
+Here you will take modules with a focus on digitization in companies and deepen your knowledge in business psychology application subjects.
+In addition, you can choose from a variety of elective modules in the fields of business psychology and management to suit your professional inclinations.

 Coursework is divided into lecture courses, business simulation games, exercises and case studies.
 Lecture courses meet in different group sizes, and transmit the content of each specific module.
 Business simulation games are primarily IT-based simulations where students independently make business or psychological decisions in small groups, learning directly about the effects their decisions have on “their company,” for instance, on the competitive situation, or on general market developments.
 Exercises address the content of lecture courses and develop advanced potential solutions through dialog.
 Case studies are used to deal with realistic questions from everyday business.
 Coursework is completed in a variety of ways.
 In some courses, you will work on a team to train your empathy, communication skills, and ability to compromise.
 You will also independently develop and present your own solutions, and reflect on the processes you used to achieve them.
 Both of these methods help you expand and reinforce your methodological expertise.
 A degree in Business Psychology, therefore, provides you with both professional and personal qualifications.